kazurayam/Processing50000/README.md

 ## Filter data and Go

 50000 lines of data --- it is too much to apply to a UI tests as one go.
-I want to dynamically extract some portion of data lines to for a smaller subset; 10 lines, 50, ..
+I want to dynamically extract some portion of data lines to form a smaller subset; 10 lines, 50, ..
 100 at most.
 How can I do it?

 I wrote `Test Cases/TC_controller_filtering_data.tc`.

     import static com.kms.katalon.core.testcase.TestCaseFactory.findTestCase
     import com.kms.katalon.core.webui.keyword.WebUiBuiltInKeywords as WebUI
     import internal.GlobalVariable

     String pattern = GlobalVariable.DataStartsWithPattern
     println "pattern=${pattern}"

     File data = new File("./data.csv")